GJNorman/disPicable-Mpdasmasm/README.md

 #### Instruction set

-The program is compatible with all 75 PIC18 single and souble word instructions; including with optional arguments.
+The program is compatible with all 75 PIC18 single and double word instructions; including with optional arguments.

 It does not have support for the extended IS or triple word instructions (i.e. MOVFFL)